 Use Case 5: Cybersecurity Monitoring and Threat Detection

-One significant challenge is utility IT’s legacy infrastructure.
-Outdated systems and siloed data obstruct implementing AI solutions seamlessly.
+Legacy infrastructure, outdated systems, and siloed data obstruct AI solution implementation.
 Integrating AI into existing infrastructure requires substantial upgrades to technology and data management processes.

 With utilities facing budget restrictions, this is one of the highest blockers to AI implementation.
 When building an AI use case, it is important to highlight the potential ROI of the initiative.
 By using existing software solutions to support their AI needs, organizations can reduce the upfront costs associated with building out their own AI models and solutions.